BasedLinux/bsd/doc/manual/source/release-notes/rl-0.6.md

   - More sensible verbosity levels all around (builder output is now shown always, unless `-Q` is given).

-  - Nix expression language changes:
+  - Bsd expression language changes:

       - New language construct: `with
                                                         E1;